Thompson Council Member Mace, Candidate For Supervisor, Arrested By State Police

 Republican Town of Thompson council member Scott Mace - who is currently challenging Democratic incumbent Bill Rieber for the town supervisor position in November - was arrested on May 10 and charged with criminal possession of narcotics in the 4th degree, a felony.

-The 53-year-old former pharmacy owner was also charged with one other felony (falsifying business records) and one misdemeanors (petty larceny).
+The 53-year-old former pharmacy owner was also charged with a second felony (falsifying business records) and a misdemeanor (petty larceny).

 The arrest was confirmed by Troop F spokesperson Steven Nevel and the charges were confirmed by the Town of Thompson court.
 However, Nevel told The SullivanTimes that no further information was available about the arrest.
 Mace's name does not appear in the Troop F newsroom reports (that includes arrests) that's available to the public online.